dotdotcommadot/robotlegs_polymer/README.md

 robotlegs_polymer
 =================

-Demo application fo the Dart Robotlegs project, combined with Polymer
+Demo of an application combining Polymer and Robotlegs for Google Dart